lukecampbell/ipython-notebooks/creating_wakari_environments.md

 You should be able to just click the link, copy over the bundle with environment to their Wakari instance (5 min instructional video I made here, in case it's not clear: https://www.youtube.com/watch?v=4NyMWK4as-U)

 ## Emilio's steps to create an IOOS environment
+*(2/20/2014 update: I'm not sure if the environment name used internally is exposed in notebooks that bundle environments, but I've updated my Wakari environment to pyoos 0.6.
+The new env is called `ioos_em_11`; the build instructions below will still work, and the new env is bundled with the notebook at the end of this page)*

 This Python 2.7 / Numpy 1.7 / Anaconda 1.5 Wakari environment includes:

 - Base scientific packages: `numpy, scipy, matplotlib, basemap, pandas, netcdf4, hdf5`